pouyasattari/Cuda-GPU-fibonacci-Parallel-Programming-project/README.md

 This project is written in C++ on Cuda.
 The general Idea of this project is to generate a Fibonacci Sequence and sort it by **Manual Sorting Algorithms** Such as (_Bubble Sort, Quick Sort, Merge Sort, and Heap Sort_) And Also **Sorting Algorithms by Thrust Library** such as _('thrust::sort' and 'thrust::transform')_ at the same time.

-We'll see also why a Fibonacci sequence leads to the creation of a - (minus) digit and how will handle this.</br></br>
+We'll see also why a Fibonacci sequence leads to the creation of a - (minus) sequence and how we will handle this.</br></br>

 ## 🗂️ Table of Contents